-Adult Literacy is using printed and written information to function in society, to achieve one’s goals, and to develop one’s knowledge and potential.
+Adult literacy is using printed and written information to function in society, achieve one’s goals and develop one’s knowledge and potential.

 What type of learners do we tutor?

-Our Adult Literacy Tutoring program is designed for students not yet ready for Adult Basic Education classes or for English language learners who are at pre-literacy levels.
+Our adult literacy tutoring program is designed for students not yet ready for Adult Basic Education (ABE) classes or for English language learners who are at pre-literacy levels.
 Students are interviewed and assessed for eligibility, then matched with a caring, trained volunteer tutor.

 Where are the tutoring locations?

-The locations are primarily at the LLCC Centers throughout the district.
+The locations are primarily at LLCC Outreach Centers throughout the district.
 There are other locations such as local libraries or community centers.

-- Opportunities to tutor in reading, math and English as a Second Language
+- Opportunities are available to tutor in reading, math and English as a Second Language.

 What are the responsibilities of a tutor?